Kotlin/kotlin-by-example/examples/06_productivity_boosters/02_String Templates.md

 </div>

-1. Printing a string with a variable reference.
+1. Prints a string with a variable reference.
 References in strings start with `$`.
-2. Printing a string with an expression.
+2. Prints a string with an expression.
 Expressions start with `$` and are enclosed in curly braces.